danczs/NetworkAdjustment/README.md

 ![pytorch](https://img.shields.io/badge/pytorch-v1.0.0-green.svg?style=plastic)

 ## Introduction
 This repository contains a pytorch implementation for the NetworkAdjustment algorithm.
-NetworkAdjustmetn can imporve the network performance by adjusting the channel numbers without introducing extra FLOPs.
+NetworkAdjustment can imporve the network performance by adjusting the channel numbers without introducing extra FLOPs.

 ## Usage